DavidFB94/pro-fit-pt/README.md

 **#26 404-page**

-- Error page when a non-existing service is try to be accessed.
+- Error page when a user is trying to access a non-existing service.
 Includes a link back to services.
 Adds maneuverability to the site.

 ![screenshot](documentation/browsers/chrome-404.png)